keeilzhanstd/weave-or-crash/README.md

 Car car_array[car_array_size];
 u16 other_cars_color[4] = {green, blue, yellow, magenta}; //Possible colors for non player cars

-void Car_init(void) //Populate car_array with cars.
+void Car_init(void); //Populate car_array with cars.
-void CreateCar(void) //Randomize lanes and colors for the non-player cars. void DestroyCar(void) //Once non-player car reaches the bottom of the screen, destroy it. void ShowAllCars(void) //Connector to the view component for the car. void ClearAllCars(void) //Connector to the view component for the car. void CarsMove(void) // Move non-player cars down by Y-axis based on the current difficulty.
+void CreateCar(void); //Randomize lanes and colors for the non-player cars. void DestroyCar(void); //Once non-player car reaches the bottom of the screen, destroy it. void ShowAllCars(void); //Connector to the view component for the car. void ClearAllCars(void); //Connector to the view component for the car. void CarsMove(void); // Move non-player cars down by Y-axis based on the current difficulty.

 ```
 Lane position : Constant for the non player car and assigned during the CreateCar(void) method.
 Describes in which lane car will appear during the game.